dartmouth-cs52/dartmouth-cs52.github.io/README.md

 When the iPhone simulator pops up, you should be seeing a basic template for an iPhone app.

-What just happened?
+:snowflake: What just happened?
 React-Native bundled up everything for us, ran it through XCode, and opened up a simulator, all through the command line and without us ever having to open up XCode or write a single line of Swift code.
 Neat.

+Let's take a sec to talk about how the simulator works.
+There are two things you can do: `command-R` will refresh the simulator, which is useful each time you save.
+It's a little annoying, though, especially since we're used to hot reloading in the browser at this point.
+If you hit `command-D`, a menu will pop up.
+From there, you can click "Enable Hot Reloading".
+It might take a few seconds to load (don't panic like we did when the percent complete actually starts going down...) but when it's done it'll refresh the page every time we save something in the project.

+:snowflake: Side note: We should appreciate how cool this is.
+If you've ever tried to program for smartphones before, you know that each time you test, you have to press run in the IDE and then wait for the app to compile.
+If you're uploading to an actual device instead of a simulator, it takes even longer.
+React Native is cutting through all the overhead for us so we can do instantaneous reloads without all the wait time.

 ## Installing Dependencies
 We're going to need a few dependencies from our trusty friend, the Node Package Manager.

-Since we're making calls to the YouTube api, it would help if we made GET calls with axios, so:
+🚀 Since we're making calls to the YouTube api, it would help if we made GET calls with axios, so:

 `$ npm install --save axios`

 Next, we'll need some specific react-native components that some other open source developers have kindly provided to us.
 This is fairly common in the react-native community, and it's great to have these pre-styled components at our disposal so we don't have to go through all the trouble of making an input field look nice, for example.

-There are two components we'll be using in the workshop: [react-native-search-box](https://github.com/crabstudio/react-native-search-box), which is made to look like the classing iOS search bar, and most importantly, [react-native-youtube](https://github.com/inProgress-team/react-native-youtube), which allows us to play YouTube media within the application.
+🚀 There are two components we'll be using in the workshop: [react-native-search-box](https://github.com/crabstudio/react-native-search-box), which is made to look like the classing iOS search bar, and most importantly, [react-native-youtube](https://github.com/inProgress-team/react-native-youtube), which allows us to play YouTube media within the application.

 `$ npm install --save react-native-search-box`